Extend the Email Builder Experience

 - Set up email in your Pardot org to enable the new building experience within Pardot.
 See Salesforce Help for setup instructions.

-- Build an LWC custom component for the Email Content Builder.
+- Build an LWC custom component.
 See the Custom Components Getting Started Guide.
 You can find an example of custom component code in EmailBuildPoC on GitHub.

 - Package and deploy the custom component.